Course Overview

 Our programme facilitates the development of a dynamic, professional, and knowledgeable workforce who are equipped to provide high quality evidence-based care to critically ill patients and their families.
 Teaching is delivered by specialist academic and clinically credible lecturers within critical care from across the Network.

-The programme is mapped to the National Standards for Critical Care Nurse Education (CC3N, 2018) and contains a work-based element which includes the completion of the National Competency Framework for Critical Care Nurses, Steps 2 and 3.
+The programme is mapped to the National Standards for Critical Care Nurse Education (CC3N 2018) and the AHP Critical Care Capability Framework (2024), and contains a work-based element which includes the completion of the National Competency Framework for Critical Care Nurses, Steps 2 and 3 / AHP Critical Care Capability Framework to enhanced level.

 - Module Information